Applications for the 2023-2024 year are now closed!

 Closes: Tuesday September 12th, 2023 (11:59 PM Montreal time)

 Date: Saturday September 23rd, 2023 – Sunday September 24th, 2023

 *This stage of recruitment will be for those who are selected for Stage 2*

-To be eligible to apply for the team, it is required for you to have:
+To be eligible to apply for the team, the applicant:

-A valid Canadian Red Cross Standard First Aid and CPR C certification or a certification that is deemed to be more advanced than Canadian Red Cross Standard First Aid and CPR C (i.e. Canadian Red Cross First Responder) that was issued between the dates of:
+A valid Canadian Red Cross Standard First Aid & CPR/AED Level C certification or a certification that is deemed to be more advanced than Canadian Red Cross CPR/AED Level C.

 A valid equivalent* or more advanced certification from one of the following four first aid providers: